kevinmuscara/sheets-db/README.md

 # sheets-db
-Using google sheets as database
+Using google sheets as a database

 ## Enable the API